-This is why LCH recommends that further detailed analysis be undertaken to make Partial Contract Tear Ups an objective framework and one that is transparent to members and clients to enable them to plan accordingly.
+We understand that some buy side firms have expressed concerns around the use of partial contract tear ups by the CCP.
+This is why we recommend that further detailed analysis is undertaken to make Partial Contract Tear Ups an objective framework and one that is transparent to members and clients to enable them to plan accordingly.